-The Company is part of the AXA Group, a worldwide leader in financial services.
-AXA UK plc and its subsidiaries (and their associated companies, together “the Companies”) currently employ approximately 8500 employees in the UK.
-During the financial year 2016, AXA UK plc, through its subsidiaries (and their associated companies), specialised in:
+The Companies are part of the AXA Group, a worldwide leader in financial services.
+As at the date of this Statement, the Companies employ approximately 8500 employees in the UK.
+During the financial year 2017, AXA UK plc, through its subsidiaries (and their associated companies), specialised in:

 The Companies are major purchasers of products and services for the purpose of their internal operations.
 Their supply chains are the networks of third party entities directly or indirectly supporting their organisations in the production, distribution and ongoing communication of their products and services to the end customer.

 3. Engagements and policies in relation to modern slavery and human trafficking

 The AXA Group is committed to respecting internationally recognized human rights principles as defined by the United Nations Universal Declaration of Human Rights, the core standards of the International Labour Organisation and the Guiding Principles for the implementation of the United Nations “Protect, Respect and Remedy” Framework (Ruggie Principles).
 The AXA Group is also committed to applying international general and sector-specific standards such as the UN Principles for Responsible Investment, the UN Principles for Sustainable Insurance and the UN Global Compact (“UN GC”).
 Since 2003, AXA adheres to the UN GC and has formally committed to promoting its ten guiding principles, including those on human rights (such as avoiding complicity in human rights abuses and supporting and respecting the protection of internationally proclaimed human rights) and labour standards (such as supporting the elimination of all forms of forced and compulsory labour and the effective abolition of child labour).

 In addition, the AXA Group has put in place policies to support its commitment to ethical business practices across the organisation.
 These include: